-- 1. Deep assessment for Kibirizi-Muyira Natural Forest and develop terms of reference for Hiring a Consultancy firm for the Preparation of Nomination File to Upgrade Kibirizi-Muyira Natural Forest to a Protected Area (IUCN Category III Natural Monument or Feature); - 2.
-Nursery establishment and beating up activities were conducted with organization of awareness to raise the community' knowledge on natural forest management.
+Inception workshop for Nomination File to Upgrade Kibirizi-Muyira Natural Forest to a Protected Area (IUCN Category III - Natural Monument or Feature) has been conducted and draft Nomination File to Upgrade has also been submitted;

+2. Preparation of beating up activities and completion of 15 Km remaining live fence were conducted with land preparation for plantation as well as awareness to raise the community' knowledge on natural forest management.